aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 ### Applying a Table Style

 In Aspose.Words you can apply a table style by using any of the Table.Style, Table.StyleIdentifier and Table.StyleName properties.You can also choose which features of the table style to apply, for example, first column, last column, banded rows.
 These are listed under the TableStyleOptions enumeration and are applied by using Table.StyleOptions property.
-The TableStyleOptions enumeration allows a bitwise combination of these features.
+The TableStyleOptions enumeration enables a bitwise combination of these features.
 The following code example demonstrates how to build a new table with a table style applied.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-ApplyStyle-BuildTableWithStyle.cpp" >}}